-There are a number of possible polymorphs based on molecular conformation yet to be identified.
-Table 2 is simplified table of CL-20 conformers discussed in Reference 6, illustrating the exo-endo orientations of the NO2 groups on the two 5-membered rings (left column) as a function of exo-endo orientations on the 6-membered ring.
+There are a number of possible polymorphs based on molecular conformation that have yet to be identified.
+Table 2 is simplified table of CL-20 conformational polymorphs discussed in Reference 6.
+Each set of four exo/endo orientations of the NO2 groups with respect to the two 5-membered rings (left column) can theoretically have up to four different exo/endo orientations of the NO2 groups on the 6-membered ring.

-Designators Y and N indicate the conformer is allowed by symmetry.
 A dash indicates a redundant structure.
-In addition to the four additional conformers predicted to be sterically stable () are five more we consider unlikely due to steric hindrance of the nitro groups.
+The "N" designator indicates that bending both the NO2 groups into the crowded endo-endo configuration would be unstable.
+In addition to the four additional conformers predicted to be sterically stable (\) are five more we consider possible but less likely due to crowding of the nitro groups.